Telework Preparedness: Effectiveness in the Federal Government

 Some teams may have a split workforce with some employees in the office and others working remotely.
 Ensure processes and programs are in place that allow your department or agency to remain engaged and connected at all levels regardless of location.

-Keeping everyone on task is key to maintain your department or agency’s productivity.
+Keeping everyone on task is key to maintaining your department or agency’s productivity.
 However, it is just as important to maintain and promote your workforce’s morale regardless of their primary work location.

 Develop programs, events, and incentives to keep the workforce engaged while teleworking.
 Your workforce is the key to the success of your department or agency’s telework plan.
 Keeping your workforce’s morale high will lead to higher productivity and job satisfaction.